 We often receive emails that say things like “I need a logo, a business card and a letterhead designed.
-Guess you could say I need branding!” and that’s where the idea for this post started out.
+Guess you could say I need branding!” and that’s why we thought writing this post is important.

 Get Our Free Logo Design Checklist